Certificate: 4 courses

 ** Church and Pastoral Ministry is a course delivered by respective partners, according to their denominational affiliation.
 For example, GCF would ask leaders from CBOQ to deliver training that would instruct participants, regarding the ministry distinctive of that denomination.

-For upcoming courses offered January 2013, please click here.
-If you have further questions or would like to register for a course, please feel free to contact TIM Centre:
+For upcoming courses, please click here.
+If you have further questions or would like to register for a course, please contact TIM Centre:

 Course Instructor: Dr. Bob Morris